tc9627/windows-enterprise-lab/README.md

 Built a small enterprise-style homelab in VMware Workstation based on the responsibilities listed in the Help Desk Technician job description.

-The purpose of the lab was to gain more hands-on experience with:
+The purpose of the lab was to demonstrate hands-on experience with:

 * Active Directory
 * DNS